SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/01-Problem.md

 Initial **energy** units: **100**

-Constructor should take the following values upon initialization:
+The constructor should take the following values upon initialization:

 **(String name)**